PROTOGENFLUFFYGRAPE/PROTOGENFLUFFYGRAPE/ReadMe.md

-# 💫 About Me:
+#  About Me:
-Hey, I’m Proto 👋
+Hey, I’m Proto
-I’ve been coding for around 5 years now.
-The first language I learned was Python, and I instantly loved how creative programming could be.
-Since then I’ve expanded into multiple languages and frameworks while working on random projects, tools, websites, and game-related stuff.
+I have been coding for around 5 years now when i only ever got a pc bc i really had a thing for game dev and coding <3 i love C++ and html my top two favs

-I enjoy learning new tech, building cool things, and just vibe coding whenever I get free time.
+I have alot more stuff made other then tos tracker its just the repos are pravite as of rn <3

 ---

-# 💻 Tech Stack:
+#  Tech Stack:

 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=csharp&logoColor=white)
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)